tussingj89/weather-api/README.md

 This file works on any webpage, so the viewing of this project is as simple as following the link listed below. https://tussingj89.github.io/weather-api

+# technologys used
+html, css, bootstrap, jquery, and API calls

 # api calling

 Below is a sample of the code.
 With the use of APIs, you can call information that is not stored on your computer to add that information to your webpage.